alexcwarren/arkham-horror/README.md

 # arkham-horror
-Arkham Horror The Card Game implemented in Python TkInter.
+Arkham Horror The Card Game implemented in GameMaker.